 When the only purpose of a cardstock is to provide contrast, or to add a pop of colour to a design it's just not necessary to use high quality paper.
 I was a demo for Stampin' Up! for a few years and I still have some of their coloured cardstock, which I love.
 But as I exhaust my supply I need to find something more affordable for layering.

 I came across a pack of paper at the dollar store that included white, kraft and black.
 I've used a lot of the kraft and black in the past month or so, and you can't tell the difference when all you're seeing is 1/8" on a border.
-I'll definitely be buying more; maybe I can donate the white to a local school. (edit: I have recently experimented with stamping/stencilling on the kraft, with mixed results.)
+I'll definitely be buying more; maybe I can donate the white to a local school. (edit: I have recently experimented with stamping/stencilling on the kraft, with acceptable results.)

 Adhesives: